sahelibasu23/demo-trying-cache-js/notes/YTA.md

 const button = document.querySelector('button')
 const input = document.getElementById('item')
 ```
-Next, I'm going to make a function that creates an li element, since I'll be doing that more than once.
-I'll call the function liMaker().
+Next, we are going to make a function that creates an li element, since we'll be doing that more than once.
+We'll call the function liMaker().
 It just creates an li element, sets the text of the element to the parameter, and appends the list item to the ul.
 ```
 const liMaker = (text) => {
   const li = document.createElement('li')